-The tasks associated with this RFP include providing project management, surveying, geotechnical, hydraulic analysis, stormwater design, roadway design, right-of-way, environmental (wetlands, archaeological and historical), and final engineering design services for the Project.
-The work covered by this RFP includes the preparation of reports, and final engineering documents.
+The tasks associated with this RFP include providing project management, surveying, geotechnical, hydraulic analysis, stormwater design, roadway design, right-of-way, archeological, historical, environmental, and final engineering design services for the 232nd Drive at MP 0.3 Project.
+The work covered by this RFP includes the preparation of reports, permit applications, and final engineering documents.
 All documents and other deliverables are to be completely described in the English system unit of measure.
 A Project Location Map is attached as Exhibit A.